Construction Cost Estimating: What It Is & How Does it Work

 The concepts that a cost estimator considers affect the total cost of the project.

 Therefore, it is imperative to have a set of data points that a cost estimator should investigate.
-These factors include materials, location, machinery, and labor.
+These factors include construction materials, location, machinery, and labor.
 These are the apparent factors, but the estimator should also consider hidden factors such as the possible market fluctuations that affect the costs of materials.
 Estimators also need to assess the project-specific materials as an eco-friendly building would need different materials than an ordinary building.

 What are the benefits of cost estimating in construction?